devilWithin/e-commerce-task/README.md

 ### Theme:
 - Used to customize the theme of the project.
+- There is a file which is styles_manager.dart that contains all the styles of the project
+- with extensions based on BuildContext.

 ## Core folder:
 - This folder contains all the core files that are used in the project.